If you’ve ever tried troubleshooting your home network or setting up a new router, you must have heard of IP address or IP for short.

 - Type in ipconfig or ipconfig /all then press Enter.
 (The latter command reveals more information.)

-If you have Wi-Fi, click on the Wi-Fi icon (top right) while holding down the Option key, you will see a menu with loads of information about the connection including the computer IP address and that of the router.
+Click on the Wi-Fi icon (top right) while holding down the Option key.
+You will see a menu with loads of information about the connection, including the IP addresses of your computer and the router.

-- Click on the Apple icon (top left) then System Preferences.
+- Click on the Apple icon (top left) and then System Preferences.

 - Find the Network icon and click on it.